jpcc0/cybercircuit/README.md

 - **React**: A JavaScript library for building user interfaces with rich and engaging user experiences.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Node.js & Express**: Planned backend technology to handle server-side operations and data management.
+I have added this and now emails are being collected in the emails.json.
+I am contemplating using a third party for better data management/security.

 ## Setup & Installation